 North Somerset has laid strong foundations for a significant rise in walking and cycling through to 2030.
 Between March 2017 and March 2020.
 North Somerset saw an increase of 25% in cycling trips (pre-COVID-19, Annual Average Daily Cycle Trips).
-This was significantly higher than the national trend of in this period.
-This has been partly due to the delivery of some flagship strategic active travel routes, including the increasingly popular Festival Way commuter-route into Bristol from Nailsea and Backwell (via Long Ashton) and the more leisure-focussed Brean Down Way section of our ambitious North Somerset Coastal Towns Cycle Route.
+This was significantly higher than the national trend in this period.
+This has been partly due to the delivery of some flagship strategic active travel routes, including the increasingly popular Festival Way commuter-route into Bristol from Nailsea and Backwell (via Long Ashton) and the more leisure-focused Brean Down Way section of our ambitious North Somerset Coastal Towns Cycle Route.
 When completed this route will link the Somerset and North Somerset Coast with Bristol via our three coastal towns of Westonsuper-Mare, Clevedon and Portishead.

 However, there is plenty more work to do.
 In order to help achieve carbon neutrality for North Somerset by 2030, we set out in this Active Travel Strategy to increase walking and cycling trips by at least 300% by 2030.
+A baseline of 2.2% for cycling and 4.4% for walking has been assumed.
+Refer to Section 6, Monitoring & Evalutation for further information.